dakta2032/se-assignment-1-setting-up-your-developer-environment-dakta2032/README.md

 #Tasks:

-1. Select Your Operating System (OS):
-   Choose an operating system that best suits your preferences and project requirements.
-Download and Install Windows 11. https://www.microsoft.com/software-download/windows11
+1. Select Your Operating System (OS):Choose an operating system that best suits your preferences and project requirements.
+Download and Install Windows11.https://www.microsoft.com/software-download/windows11

+√ Factors to be considered before choosing an Operating System:

+•Compatibility with Hardware: Ensure the OS supports your computer’s hardware, including the processor, memory, and storage.
+•User Interface and Ease of Use: Choose an OS with a user-friendly interface that you find intuitive and easy to navigate.
+•Available Software and Applications: Consider the software you need for your projects and check if they are supported by the OS.
+•Security Features: Look for an OS with robust security features to protect your data and privacy.
+•Performance Requirements: Assess the performance capabilities of the OS, especially if you’re running resource-intensive applications.
+•Cost:-Some Operating Systems are free while others require purchase or subscriptions.
+•Support and Community:- An active community and available support can be invaluable for troubleshooting and learning.
+√ Installing Windows  11:

+•Check System Requirements: Verify that your PC meets the minimum system requirements for Windows 11.
+•Backup Your Data: Save important files externally to avoid data loss during the installation process.
+•Create Installation Media: Download the Windows 11 installation file from Microsoft and use a tool like Rufus to create a bootable USB drive.
+•Change BIOS/UEFI Settings: Modify settings to boot from the USB drive.
+•Install Windows 11: Boot from the USB drive and follow the on-screen instructions to install Windows 11.
+•Complete Setup: After installation, set up your user account and preferences.

-2. Install a Text Editor or Integrated Development Environment (IDE):
-   Select and install a text editor or IDE suitable for your programming languages and workflow.
-Download and Install Visual Studio Code. https://code.visualstudio.com/Download
+3. Install a Text Editor or Integrated Development Environment (IDE):Select and install a text editor or IDE suitable for your programming languages and workflow.
+Download and Install Visual Studio Code.https://code.visualstudio.com/Download
+√ Installation process:

+•Downloading: Visit the official website of the text editor or IDE and download the installer for your operating system e. g Visual Studio Code or Git.
+•Running the Installer: Open the downloaded file and follow the on-screen instructions to install the software.
+•Configuration: After installation, configure the editor or IDE according to your preferences and needs.

-3. Set Up Version Control System:
+4. Set Up Version Control System:
    Install Git and configure it on your local machine.
 Create a GitHub account for hosting your repositories.
 Initialize a Git repository for your project and make your first commit. https://github.com

-4. Install Necessary Programming Languages and Runtimes:
+5. Install Necessary Programming Languages and Runtimes:
   Instal Python from http://wwww.python.org programming language required for your project and install their respective compilers, interpreters, or runtimes.
 Ensure you have the necessary tools to build and execute your code.

-5. Install Package Managers:
+6. Install Package Managers:
    If applicable, install package managers like pip (Python).

-6. Configure a Database (MySQL):
+7. Configure a Database (MySQL):
    Download and install MySQL database. https://dev.mysql.com/downloads/windows/installer/5.7.html

-7. Set Up Development Environments and Virtualization (Optional):
+8. Set Up Development Environments and Virtualization (Optional):
    Consider using virtualization tools like Docker or virtual machines to isolate project dependencies and ensure consistent environments across different machines.

-8. Explore Extensions and Plugins:
+9. Explore Extensions and Plugins:
    Explore available extensions, plugins, and add-ons for your chosen text editor or IDE to enhance functionality, such as syntax highlighting, linting, code formatting, and version control integration.

-9. Document Your Setup:
+10. Document Your Setup:
     Create a comprehensive document outlining the steps you've taken to set up your developer environment.
 Include any configurations, customizations, or troubleshooting steps encountered during the process.

 #Deliverables: